sassoftware/saspy/saspy/doc/source/install.rst

         Short type name  : Workspace
         Class identifier : 440196d4-90f0-11d0-9f41-00a024bb830c

+To connect to a local SAS instance, do not specify the ``iomhost`` paramter.
+Local connections do not require a host, port, class_id.
+Any specified port or class_id parameters will be ignored.
+Likewise, and provided username or password values are ignored on local connections.

 iomhost -
-    (Required) The resolvable host name, or IP address to the IOM object spawner. iomport -
+    The resolvable host name, or IP address to the IOM object spawner. iomport -
-    (Required) The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). class_id -
+    The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). class_id -
-    (Required) The IOM workspace server class identfier.
+    The IOM workspace server class identfier.
 Use ``PROC IOMOPERATE`` to identify the correct value for your configuration. provider -
     (Required) The SAS IOM Data Provider is an OLE DB data provider that supports access to SAS data sets that are managed by SAS Integrated Object Model (IOM) servers.
 The 'sas.iomprovider' provider is recommended. omruser -